gristmill/date_time_formats/README.md

 ## Usage

-DateTimeFormats adds support for common formats to "Time#to_s" method
+DateTimeFormats adds support for common formats on the "Time#to_s" method

 ```ruby
 Time.now.to_s(:year)  # => 2012